ar-tracking/UnityDTrackPlugin/README.md

 - One event on changed trigger value (just available at Flystick2+) ( *Analog 3 Changed Event* ); the event is invoked every time the value has changed

-**Please note:** the so far (Unity DTRACK plugins v1.0.X) used 'Unity events' to notify pressed Flystick buttons ( *Button Press Event X* ) were declared deprecated and will be replaced in some future version of the plugin.
+**Please note:** the formerly (Unity DTRACK Plugins v1.0.X) used 'Unity events' to notify pressed Flystick buttons ( *Button Press Event X* ) were declared deprecated and will be removed in some future version of the plugin.
 Please don't use them in new projects.

 ![Figure: Unity Flystick inspector](Doc/images/unity-dtrack-flystick-analogs.png)